 And then, after the trial, I return to it again.
 I am a new person – stronger, more determined –there is more work to do.
 It is not finished yet.

-Before and After the trial explores my belief that it is possible to recover from a traumatic experience such as, in my case, domestic abuse, but that it takes a significant amount of time.
+Before and After explores my belief that it is possible to recover from a traumatic experience such as, in my case domestic abuse, but that it is a non-linear process that takes a significant amount of time.
 The work considers the gradual nature of recovery through layering, mark making and stitch.